 signed by all required parties.
 (Note: The SE specialist and/or job skills trainer who provided the services must sign the form.)

 The VR1642, Supported Employment Services Plan – 1 (SESP-1), must be completed by VR staff in the Supported Employment Service Plan meeting and approved by the customer and VR counselor before job placement.
+Any meeting between the customer, provider, customer’s circle of supports, and VR-staff may be conducted remotely.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 18.3.3 Signatures on Forms

-All signatures must be original, handwritten, and dated; electronic signatures are not acceptable.
+The customer's satisfaction and service delivery as described in the VR-SFP can be verified by the customer's signature on the Supported Employment forms or by VR staff contact with the customer.
+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 Before signing a form, the provider reviews the applicable standards and the VR verification section of each form to ensure the report is complete and accurate before submission.
 If VR verification indicates the provider submitted inaccurate information, repayment of funds might be required.